WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Dot.md

 **double**

-Distance between this point and point B.
+Returns the distance between this point and point _b_.
+Always positive.

 ## Equals(object b)